Bra Bands Make a Difference

-Bra Bands Make a Difference and are arguably the most important part of a bra.
+Bra bands make a difference - they're arguably the most important part of a bra!

 Knowing how bra bands differ will help you decide which is best for your unique shape.
 It's the band that should take the majority of your breast weight and can only do so by fitting snugly.
 The bra band disperses weight around your body and into your back which should reduce the strain on your shoulders and neck.
 Did you know that if the band is too loose, the whole garment shifts while wearing and is the number one reason any bra is uncomfortable?